apptentive/apptentive-android/README.md

 ## Third Party Integrations
 Apptentive can be configured to send push notifications to your app, using the push notification provider of your choice.
 Urban Airship is the only provider currently supported.
-A push notification is useful for notifying your users that they have received a new message while they are not using your app.
-Push notifications are optional, and messages will still be delivered when the user opens the app, even if you do not use them.
+A push notification is useful for notifying your customers that they have received a new message while they are not using your app.
+Push notifications are optional, and messages will still be delivered when the customer opens the app, even if you do not use them.

 ### Urban Airship Integration